Skip to content

 On-device processing

-Compression, conversion, and merging should run locally.
-Avoid web tools that upload contracts to their servers.
+Compression, conversion, merging, and signing should run locally.
+Avoid web tools that upload contracts and invoices to their servers.
+For sensitive client documents, on-device processing isn't a nice-to-have, it's required.

 4. 4

-A built-in scanner with edge detection and OCR replaces a flatbed for receipts and one-off forms.
+A built-in scanner with auto edge detection and OCR replaces a flatbed for receipts, signed paper contracts, and one-off forms.
+Auto-rotation and naming features save a surprising amount of time over a month.

 5. 5